 Students may transfer a set of courses from other institutions or complete courses in other departments at Montreat College to fulfill the requirements of this emphasis.
 Students develop the special emphasis curriculum in consultation with their academic advisor.
 The advisor and the Departmental Review Committee must approve a formal proposal of emphasis requirements by the end of the students' sophomore year.
 For example, students may develop a concentration that incorporates coursework from Communications, Marketing, or Outdoor Education.

-Special Emphasis Courses
+The Special Emphasis must include a minimum of 18 credits and five courses.